 Figure 57—The Supported Message Control Tag Length Value structure

-The SMC Tag field value specifies one of the non-reserved Compact Frame ID values defined in Table 10.
+The SMID Tag field value specifies one of the non-reserved Compact Frame ID values defined in Table 10.

-The SMC Length field value specifies the number of octets in the SMC Values field.
+The SMID Length field value specifies the number of octets in the SMID Values field.

-The SMC Values field is a list of valid Message Control field values for the associated Compact frame (as
+The SMID Values field is a list of valid Message ID field values for the associated Compact frame (as

-specified by the SMC Tag field) that are supported by the sender.
+specified by the SMID Tag field) that are supported by the sender.

 Instruction to editor: Also change "SMC" to "SMID" on pages 108, 110, 111, 113, 135, and 136: